Average liar count for degree-2 Frobenius pseudoprimes: Introduction

 A pseudoprime is a composite number that satisfies some necessary condition for primality.
 Since primes are necessary building blocks for so many algorithms, and since the most common way to find primes in practice is to apply primality testing algorithms based on such necessary conditions, it is important to gather what information we can about pseudoprimes.
 In addition to the practical benefits, pseudoprimes have remarkable divisibility properties that make them fascinating objects of study.

 The most common necessary condition used in practice is that the number has no small divisors.
 Another common necessary condition follows from a theorem of Fermat, that if $n$ is prime and $\gcd(a,n)=1$ then $a^{n-1} = 1 \pmod{n}$.
-We denote by $F(n)$ the set of Fermat liars with respect to $n$.
+If $\gcd(a,n) = 1$ and $a^{n-1} = 1 \pmod{n}$ for composite $n$ we call $a$ a Fermat liar, and denote by $F(n)$ the set of Fermat liars with respect to $n$, or more precisely the set of their residue classes modulo $n$.